-- New as of January 1, 2022: You must have been previously issued a visa in any class at any time OR you must have traveled to the United States under the Visa Waiver Program.
+- You must have been previously issued a visa in any class at any time OR you must have traveled to the United States under the Visa Waiver Program.
 Applicants must provide proof of your prior visa or prior travel under the Visa Waiver Program with their applications.

 - We will not be able to process your application if you have been refused a visa that was not subsequently overcome or waived, or if you have been denied an ESTA.